gperl27/blog/_drafts/2019-01-2-making-a-desktop-app-with-rust-and-elm.markdown

 What this translates to is:

 #### Backend to Frontend
-  1. Rust serialize app state into JSON
+  1. Rust serializes app state into JSON
   2. JavaScript port passes JSON through as a string to Elm
   3. Elm deserializes JavaScript message